-The first person I am aware of in the 20th century to write a book defending the KJV who could properly be called a KJV defender was Philip Mauro.
+The first person we are aware of in the 20th century to write a book defending the KJV who could properly be called a KJV defender was Philip Mauro.
 In 1924 he published Which Version?
 Authorized Or Revised?
 The following quote on p.
 87 reveals that he believed the KJV was reliable, but not inerrant, perfect or infallible:

 … we do not fail to recognize, what is admitted by all competent authorities, that the A.V. could be corrected in a number of passages where the meaning is now obscured because of changes which three centuries have brought about in the meaning of English words, or where diligent study or recent discoveries have brought to light better readings.
 Such instances, however, are comparatively few …

-In spite of Mauro’s belief as just quoted, this book being reviewed quoted Mauro favorably on pp. 173-174, intermingled with those who may have believed in an inerrant KJV.
+In spite of Mauro’s belief as just quoted, this book being reviewed quoted Mauro favorably on pp. 173-174 (with words of praise but not inerrancy for the KJV), intermingled with those who may have believed in an inerrant KJV.